ResearchKit/AppCore/APCAppCore/APCAppCore/DataSubstrate/Model/MODEL_MIGRATION_README.txt

     a.
 Click the Mapping Model file.
     b.
 In the list of entities, click the entity you're about to convert.
     c.
 In the data inspector (command-option-3), enter your new class as the "custom policy."

+        (This shows us why this class is called a "policy."
+Your "policy" class is a physical embodiment of a set of principles and rules for converting something into something else.
+The migration manager will instantiate one of these rule-beasties so that it (the manager) can follow those rules.)

 6. Tell the mapping model to use your new method: